 Is there a way to transition a senior dog’s diet for success?

-After weighing up the pros and cons of raw dog food, if you feel your dog will benefit from a change she tells us when you have fully assessed your dog’s health you will know what to look for in a diet.
+After weighing up the pros and cons of raw dog food, if you feel your dog will benefit from a change she tells us when you have fully assessed your dog’s health you will know what to look for in a diet and is raw food good for older dogs.

 “You need to know what your dog’s needs are so you can make sure the diet is right.
 For example, an older dog prone to pancreatitis will need lower fat formulations, arthritic dogs will need higher glucosamine content and will need particular attention paid to not becoming overweight due to their reduced activity levels so may need less than the average feeding rate.”